2-me/2-me.github.io/index.markdown

 I got my undergraduate education at Virginia Tech attaining bachelor's degrees in computer science and economics.
 While a student I had the opportunity to do research with the [SyNeRGy Lab](https://synergy.cs.vt.edu/) under Dr. Feng looking into productivity of FPGAs in HPC environments.
 After graduating I spent a couple years with the [Montague Lab](https://fbri.vtc.vt.edu/research/labs/montague.html) developing with deep neural networks to gain insights into neurotransmitter dynamics in awake human brains.

 ## Research Interests
 I am broadly interested in neuromorphic approaches to novel computer architectures.
-Specifically how we can leverage our insights into the functionality of the human brain to create computer architectures that have more the brains desirable characteristics.
+Specifically how we can leverage our insights into the functionality of the human brain to create computer architectures that have more of the brain's desirable characteristics.
 Further I am interested in the questions of: How do we create hardware that implements effective local learning rules?
 How can use sparse spatio-temporal encodings to create architectures that scale in 3d?

 ## Future Goals
 Predicting the future is hard.
 I am currently open to many possible paths.